 Avatar photo

-Frederic C. Hof is a professor and diplomat-in-residence at Bard College.
-The author of Reaching for the Heights: The Inside Story of a Secret Attempt to Reach a Syrian-Israeli Peace, he served during the first term of President Barack Obama as a peace mediator and as an adviser on Syrian political transition to Secretary of State Hillary Clinton.
+Ambassador Frederic C. Hof is a senior fellow at Bard College’s Center for Civic Engagement.
+He is the author of Reaching for the Heights: The Inside Story of a Secret Attempt to Reach a Syrian-Israeli Peace.

 In early December, U.S. Secretary of Defense Lloyd Austin warned that Israel risked "strategic defeat" in Gaza given how it was waging its war.
 "The lesson is not that you can win in urban warfare by protecting civilians.
 The lesson is that you can only win in urban warfare by protecting civilians," he told an audience at the Reagan National Defense Forum in Simi Valley, California.
 "In this kind of a fight, the center of gravity is the civilian population.
 And if you drive them into the arms of the enemy, you replace a tactical victory with a strategic defeat.
 So I have repeatedly made clear to Israel's leaders that protecting Palestinian civilians in Gaza is both a moral responsibility and a strategic imperative."